There are way too many phrases that make me want to scream. The term ‘broken home’ has to be up there at number one.

 Well Patricia, I am not as well educated as you .
 I’m not an academic.
 I am however on the front line of single parenting,everyday.

 This house you speak of terrible for children? full of conflict?
 That was our life when we were living in the conventional family that you are so keen on.
 The fatherless ‘broken’ home we live in currently is one of relative calm , of happiness and laughter , of comfort.

 As for the serial father bit that you chucked in there Patricia.
 We happen to be single parents we’re not animals looking for the next particularly fertile mate.

 Yes there are families where the headlines and stats and stereotypes unfortunately ring true.
 That’s huge shame for all involved.
 It’s a shame for society.

 The single parents I know though,raising our future thugs and villains??
 We’re actually doing a bloody good job in really tough circumstances.

 We’re resilient, we’re adaptable, we’re hardworking and we’re tough.
 Rather than looking for the next serial father to jump we’re actually making a cosy haven for our children,making sure they feel safe and loved and secure .
 We’re doing a two person job single handedly often whilst working or caring for other family members or studying.

-The conventional family my children lived in once was a stifling,suffocating one.
-It was unhealthy and dangerous.
-It was not the calm nurturing environment it should have been.
+The conventional family my children lived in once simply was not the calm environment it should have been for anyone involved.